 2. Canara Bank is active in many northeastern states; it offers a collateral‑free "Vidya Turant” scheme in premier institutions.

-3. Manipur Rural Bank (MRB), a local rural bank operating in Manipur, offers an education loan in its loan products.
+3. Manipur Rural Bank (MRB), Manipur's own Regional Rural Bank (sponsored by Punjab National Bank), offers an education loan in its loan products.

 4. Regional Rural Banks / Cooperative Banks, as part of national educational loan schemes (e.g., under PM‑Vidyalaxmi), can be tie‑in points in rural areas.